webcast/webcast.js/README.md

 Here's a quick summary of the technologies required for the protocol and their limitations:
 * [Websocket API](http://www.w3.org/TR/2011/WD-websockets-20110929/): This is the transport layer.
 It is readily available in most modern browsers.
 * [Web Audio API](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html): This is the API used to manipulate audio and video data inside the browser.
 It is currently fully implemented in Chrome and only partially in Firefox Nightly.
 * [asm.js](http://asmjs.org/): This is the techonology used to optimize the mp3 encoders.
-It is currently only supported by Firefox.
+It is currently fully supported by Firefox and shows pretty good performances on [Chrome Canary](https://www.google.com/intl/en/chrome/browser/canary.html).

-All in all, the protocol will be fully usable with Firefox Nightly once they finish implementing the Web Audio API and in Chrome once they fully support `asm.js`.
+All in all, the protocol is fully usable in [Chrome Canary](https://www.google.com/intl/en/chrome/browser/canary.html) and will be fully usable with Firefox Nightly once they finish implementing the Web Audio API.

 ### How to test?